 - 1/2 cup coconut sugar

-- 1 + 1/2 cups organic dried fruit (I made mine with sultanas and cranberries)
+- 1 1/2 cups organic dried fruit I used sultanas/raisins and cranberries

 - 1 cup almond milk